 The Airport requires security deposits from airport lease agreement operators and renters.
-These security deposits are comprised primarily of negotiable instruments and are held with a financial institution.
+These security deposits are comprised primarily of negotiable instruments and are held in a safe with the Airport.

 Cash Equivalents

 For purposes of the statement of cash flows, cash equivalents are defined as short-term, highly liquid investments, which are readily convertible to cash or mature within 90 days of the original purchase.